-The Pitzer in Southern Africa program: continuity and change in Tanzania, Southern Africa and Zimbabwe is a multi-country comparative studies program.
+The Pitzer in Southern Africa program: Continuity and Change in Tanzania, South Africa and Zimbabwe is a multi-country comparative studies program.
 The Fall 2019 program will take place in Tanzania, South Africa and Zimbabwe (conditions permitting).
 The program provides students with an opportunity to learn about the multiple ways governments, NGOs and local communities in the region choose to approach issues that are common across borders, such as the colonial legacy, development, race, power, human rights and reconciliation, big game conservation, ecology and tourism, health care, education, and poverty alleviation.
 Students live with host families, participate in community service projects, study local cultures and languages, and work with scholars and experts in each country.
 During the final month of the program, students will pick one topic to pursue in depth for an independent study project, culminating in a major paper.

 With over 100 different languages, Tanzania is one of the most culturally and linguistically diverse countries in the region.
 Students will study Kiswahili (spoken by 90% of the population) and community development while living and working at the Janada L. Batchelor Foundation (JLBF) MainSprings campus, in Kitongo, near Mwanza, on the shore of Lake Victoria.
 MainSprings is a community-based organization that takes a holistic approach to addressing extreme poverty in East Africa, with four main areas of focus: refuge for abandoned and abused girls (with students being involved in mentorship and one-on-one tutoring); quality primary and secondary education (where students serve as assistant teachers in the Joseph and Mary school); economic advancement through agriculture and a restaurant-training business (with students involved in planting, watering and harvesting crops, working in their restaurant, etc.); and healthcare (where students provide administrative support in a newly instituted health clinic).
 A study trip to nearby Serengeti National Park will allow students to study Tanzania’s approach to wildlife conversation, environmental issues and tourism.